How to set up a direct infrared connection in Windows XP?

 1. Check whether your computer supports IrDA from:

-(i) the presence of a small dark red infrared window (beamer) - a notebook usually has it on the front or the back,
+(i) the presence of a small dark red infrared window (beamer) - a notebook usually has it

 (ii) the Device Manager, and